k233yang/dragalia-bot/README.md

 ## How to use

-Just add the bot to your Discord server and type `!dl charactername` or `!dl dragonname` It's that simple!
+Just add the bot to your Discord server and type `!dl charactername` or `!dl dragonname`.
+It's that simple!

 ## Character